microsoft/appcenter-sdk-apple/README.md

 * An iOS project that is set up in Xcode 8.0 on macOS 10.11 or later.
 * The minimum OS target supported by the Mobile Center SDK is iOS 8.0 or later.
 * If you are using cocoapods, please use cocoapods 1.1.1 or later.
-* This readme assumes that you are using Swift 3 syntax and want to integrate all services.
+* This readme assumes that you are using Objective-C or Swift 3 syntax and that you want to integrate all services.

 ## 2. Integrate the SDK